A great medley of flavours and textures!

-If you’d asked my husband a few years ago what his least-favourite vegetable was, he would probably have said zucchini.
-Thanks to a lot of experimentation, he’s changed his tune, a fact he expressed when tasting this delightful stuffed mushroom dish for lunch.
-Previously, he complained that zucchini didn’t taste like anything, whereas I’ve always preferred to think of them as the perfect blank canvas for other flavours (this delectable, easy zucchini ‘noodle’ dish is a great example).
-With this new recipe, I’ve found another way to throw zucchini on his plate and it has also proven to be a huge hit.
+I’ve always liked to think of zucchini as the perfect blank canvas for other flavours (this delectable, easy zucchini ‘noodle’ dish is a great example).
+With this new recipe, I’ve found another way to throw zucchini on our plates and it has also proven to be a huge hit.
 You can make it in under 30 minutes and while it’s a great meatless meal on its own, it’d also be a fantastic side for grilled fish or meat.
 Use whatever pesto you like; I’m partial to basil but grilled garlic scape pesto would be terrific too.
 If you wanted to serve this as an appetizer, substitute smaller cremini or white mushrooms for the portobellos.

 - 1/2 cup (125 mL) quinoa (I prefer red quinoa for its nice colour)

 - pinch salt